alexverboon/Hunting-Queries-Detection-Rules/README.md

 # KQL Sentinel & Defender queries

-# KQL for Defender For Endpoint & Microsoft Sentinel
+# KQL for Defender XDR, Microsoft Sentinel & other Microsoft Solutions

 The purpose of this repository is to share KQL queries that can be used by anyone and are understandable.
 These queries are intended to increase detection coverage through the logs of Microsoft Security products.
 Not all suspicious activities generate an alert by default, but many of those activities can be made detectable through the logs.
 These queries include Detection Rules, Hunting Queries and Visualisations.
 Anyone is free to use the queries.
 If you have any questions feel free to reach out to me on twitter [@AlexVerboon](https://twitter.com/alexverboon).

 **Presenting this material as your own is illegal and forbidden.
 A reference to Twitter [@AlexVerboon](https://twitter.com/alexverboon) or Github [AlexVerboon](https://github.com/alexverboon/Hunting-Queries-Detection-Rules) is much appriciated when sharing or using the content.**